SHA256-news/twitter-bot/README.md

 - Fetches SHA256 Bitcoin mining news via NewsAPI queries
 - Tweets headlines to a configured Twitter account
+- Avoids posting the same article twice using a local history store
 - Securely loads Twitter and NewsAPI credentials from a `.env` file (not included in repo)

 ## Setup